-As time goes on counties are allowed to drop or add forest certification according to the wishes of each County Forestry Committee.
-Each forest certification system has its own principles and standards.
-An annual forest certification surveillance audit is conducted on a sample group of County Forests.
+Since 2004, 27 of Wisconsin’s County Forests have exceeded the certification standards set by the Sustainable Forestry Initiative (SFI)®, and/or Forest Stewardship Council (FSC)®.
+SFI and FSC are two of the most widely recognized forest certification systems in North America.
+Representatives of third party audit firms conduct evaluations annually to determine if each forest is being sustainably managed according to strict environmental, social and economic standards.
+Each year forest certification surveillance audits are conducted on a subset of the 27 County Forests in these programs.
 Every 5 years under Forest Stewardship Council® standards and every 3 years under Sustainable Forestry Initiative® standards, the County Forest System undergoes a full audit to ensure compliance with adopted principles and criteria of the respective forest certification systems.

-According to Jane Severt, Wisconsin County Forests Association Executive Director, “The 2015 certification audit results demonstrate the exemplary efforts individual county forest administrators and their staff make to properly manage these public properties.
+According to Jane Severt, Wisconsin County Forests Association Executive Director, “The results of these audits clearly demonstrate the exemplary efforts individual county forest administrators and their staff make to properly manage these public properties.
 Collectively, county forests in Wisconsin represent the largest public landholding in the state covering 2.4 million acres.”